 These hearing aids are similar to the BTE hearing aids with one small difference: the speaker of the hearing aid is placed inside the ear canal, and a thin electrical wire replaces the plastic acoustic tube of the BTE.
 The speaker inside of the ear canal may have a small, soft silicone dome, or a custom mold tip to hold the speaker in place.

 These hearing aids are the most popular and are usually smaller and more discreet than standard BTE models.
 The RIC hearing aids are very reliable and require little to no maintenance.
 Depending on the RIC model and size, they may have as many circuit options and capabilities as a standard BTE.

 Which hearing aid is perfect for you?

 Schedule a consultation to discover the best hearing aid for you.
-Our highly-credentialed audiologist, Dr. Bea, is specially trained to meet your individual needs.
-Our state-of-the-art diagnostic equipment backed by Dr. Bea’s physician experience and medically-sound solutions help ensure you achieve the optimal results in increasing your ability to hear clearly.
+Our highly-credentialed audiologist, Dr. Spinuzza, is specially trained to meet your individual needs.
+Our state-of-the-art diagnostic equipment backed by Dr. Spinuzza’s physician experience and medically-sound solutions help ensure you achieve the optimal results in increasing your ability to hear clearly.

 Rest assured we can provide a customized hearing device plan that will work best for your hearing loss, lifestyle, and budget.
 Whether you are searching for a good, basic hearing aid or the latest speech processing technology with Bluetooth connectivity, Dr. Spinuzza will work with you to ensure that you are satisfied with your new hearing device.
 Remember, all of our hearing aids come with a risk-free 30-day trial period.
 So contact us today and schedule a consultation to get some of the best best hearing aids Austin has to offer.